 If you want to see all the sights on foot, this is your spot.
 From here, you can walk to the Louvre in 5 minutes, Notre Dame in 15, and the Eiffel Tower in 20.
 Right around the corner, you’ll find the Champs-Élysées which leads you to the Arc de Triumph and wonderful shopping.

 Local places to stay in Paris

-If you want your trip to have more culture and less tourists around, there are two great options that still bring you close to most tourists spots: Montmarte and Châtelet.
+If you want your trip to have more culture and fewer tourists around, there are two great options that still bring you close to most tourist spots: Montmarte and Châtelet.

 Arrival: 36 hours in Paris countdown

-10:00am the plane touches down and you hop on the train into the city.
+10:00 am the plane touches down and you hop on the train into the city.
 Yes, train.
 I don’t care how much extra cash you have, taking the train is the fastest, most reliable way into the city.
-Taking a taxi can slow you down, and cost you a dinner.
+Taking a taxi can slow you down, and cost you dinner.
 Drop off your bags, and be on your way.